Last Updated on August 7, 2022 by Max

 Adapted Lara Pizzorno (2015).

-Fruits, leafy vegetables, nuts, peanuts, raisins, and legumes, are rich in boron as are wine, cider, and beer – beverages from fermented plants.
-Meat, fish, and dairy products, and coffee are poor sources of boron.
+Fruits, leafy vegetables, nuts, peanuts, raisins, and legumes, are rich in boron, as are wine, cider, and beer – beverages from fermented plants.
+Meat, fish, dairy products, and coffee are poor sources of boron.

-The results of the researches mentioned evidence that despite its cheapness and ease to get, boron is much more potent and effective in terms of natural testosterone boosting than many more popular products T-boosters available on the market.
-Why not try it, moreover, boron has so many other health benefits, particularly in elderly people?
+The results of the research mentioned evidence that despite its cheapness and ease to get, boron is much more potent and effective in terms of natural testosterone boosting than many more popular products, T-boosters available on the market.
+Why not try it?
+Moreover, boron has so many other health benefits, particularly for elderly people.

 - Nielsen FH, Hunt CD, Mullen LM, Hunt JR. Effect of dietary boron on mineral, estrogen, and testosterone metabolism in postmenopausal women.
 FASEB J. 1987;1(5):394–397.